stldo/next-svg-sprites/README.md

 ### SVG sprite loader options

-Any other option passed to `next-svg-sprites` will be passed to `svg-sprite-loader` — more info about its options can be found [here][4].
-By default, this plugin will set the followig options:
+Any other option passed to `next-svg-sprites` will be passed to `svg-sprite-loader` — more info about its options can be found [here][5].
+By default, this plugin will set the following options:

 ```js
 {